-- 1. Attitudes and Values - 1.
-Learning the importance of values and individual conscience and moral considerations - 2.
+Attitudes and Values

+- 1. Learning the importance of values and individual conscience and moral considerations - 2.
 Learning the value of stable and loving relationships for the nurture of students - 3.
+Developing critical thinking as part of decision making

+Knowledge and Understanding

-Developing critical thinking as part of decision making - 2.
-Personal and Social Skills - 1.
-Learning and understanding physical development at appropriate stages - 2.
-Understanding human sexuality, reproduction, sexual health, emotions and relationships - 3.
-Learning the reasons for delaying sexual activity, and the benefits to be gained from such delay - 4.
-The avoidance of unplanned pregnancy - 3.
-Knowledge and Understanding - 1.
-Learning and understanding physical development at appropriate stages - 2.
-Understanding human sexuality, reproduction, sexual health, emotions and relationships - 3.
-Learning about contraception and the range of local and national sexual health advice, contraception and support services - 4.
-Learning the reasons for delaying sexual activity and the benefits to be gained from such delay - 5.
+- 4. Learning and understanding physical development at appropriate stages - 5.
+Understanding human sexuality, reproduction, sexual health, emotions, and relationships - 6.
+Learning about contraception and the range of local and national sexual health advice, contraception, and support services - 7.
+Learning the reasons for delaying sexual activity and the benefits to be gained from such delay - 8.
 The avoidance of unplanned pregnancy